"Carts in Progress" analyses

 - Cart additions and removals,

-This summary analysis highlights some key indicators, such as:
+This filtered analysis on product events (product.*) highlights some key indicators, such as:

 - The conversion rate from your product pages to add to cart,